-Many people think that buying a lot is as simple as picking a place you want to live and signing on the dotted line.
-This guide will help you maximize your budget and understand best practices that will help you get the lot you want and, eventually, the home you want.
+Many people think buying a lot is as simple as picking a place you want to live and signing on the dotted line.
+However, few things are rarely that simple.
+Do you know what you can and cannot build on your lot?
+There is more to building on a lot than finding the perfect area and claiming a bit of land.
+All that goes into finding your picturesque home location can be a little daunting, but don’t worry.
+This guide will help maximize your budget and understand best practices that will help you get the lot you want and, eventually, the home you want.

 Step One: Initial Lot Check

-We can’t stress enough the value of talking to your builder as early as possible – ideally before you buy.
+We cannot stress enough the value of talking to your builder as early as possible – ideally before you buy.

 Step Two: Review Plans

-During your initial review you’ll discuss floor plans with our sales team.
-This is another important step that should happen before you purchase a lot.
-That’s because not all lots will easily accommodate all ideas.
+During your initial review, you discuss floor plans with our sales team.
+This vital step should happen before you purchase a lot.
+Not all lots will easily accommodate all ideas, so you want to know the lot’s potential before you buy.
 For example, if you chose a lot that is flat as a pancake, that walk-out basement you have your heart set on may be significantly more expensive – or impossible to build.
-Or if you’ve always wanted a third story but the area you’re considering has a more stringent height restriction – you’ll be stuck.
+Or if you long for a third story, but the area you considered has a more stringent height restriction – you could be stuck.
 Many people are surprised to learn those restrictions can vary from street to street!

-The great news is, whether you bought the lot before you came to us, or let us help you find one, we’ll be able to customize a home to your preferences.
-At this point, you are not locked in to anything.
-This is an exploratory process where you have the opportunity to make choices based on your home dreams and the budget you have to make them happen.
-At Classic Homes, we want you to achieve the most with what you have – whether you build with us or not, you will go through this process with no charge.
+The great news is you can buy the lot before you came to our team, or we can help you find a lot.
+Either way, we can customize a home to your preferences.
+At this point, nothing is set in stone.
+Our exploratory process allows you to make choices based on your home dreams and the budget you have to make them happen.
+At Classic Homes, we want you to achieve the most with what you have.
+Whether you build with us or not, you will go through this process at no charge.

 Step Three: Lot Feasibility Study

-After we’ve assessed that the lot should work for your needs, it’s time to engage a Civil Engineer for a formal Lot Feasibility Study.
-Our team can refer you to the same engineers we use (for the same prices) or you are welcome to choose an engineer you know.
-Either way – this is an essential step in the homebuilding process.
+After we assess the lot and know it fits your needs, we turn to our Civil Engineer for a formal Lot Feasibility Study.
+Our team can refer you to the same engineers we use (for the same prices).
+Or you are welcome to choose an engineer you know.
+Either way, this is an essential step in the home building process.
 Your engineer should do a title search and look for restrictions and encumbrances that would prevent you from building.
-There is nothing worse than owning a lot you can’t build on.
+There is nothing worse than owning a lot you cannot build on.

-We can’t guarantee there won’t be surprises.
-There is no way to find out ahead of time that a giant boulder is buried 5 feet down in your lot.
+We cannot guarantee zero surprises in your building process.
+There is no way to find out ahead of time a boulder is buried five feet under your lot.
 The difference is how your builder handles it.
-Anyone can come up with an idea to get a boulder out, but an experienced builder knows the fastest and most cost-effective way to do it.
-Classic Homes’ senior management team each has an average of 30 years of industry experience.
-We do everything we can to prevent surprises, but when they do come, we know how to handle them.
-That’s the kind of partner you want when you’re building.
+Anyone can think of an idea to get a boulder out, but an experienced builder knows the fastest and most cost-effective way to do it.

 Categorized in: Uncategorized